|

 had he had the ability to apply our current mathematical modeling tools

+to these data.)
 Since the war, scientists have discovered that

 social systems, including the Market and politics, are the outcomes of